ev3lessons/FLL-Tutorials/en/CoachCorner/_posts/2019-06-17-Getting-Started.markdown

 ### Step 6: Team Meetings

 Team meetings can occur whenever is mutually convenient.
 Some teams meet only a few hours a week and others will meet for ten or more hours.
 How long you meet is up to the team.
 There is no right or wrong.
-There will be a meeting guide provided with the 2019-20 challenge that will guide you through the process, but there are also plently of sources online such as <a href="http://www.flltutorials.com">FLLTutorials</a>, <a href="http://www.ev3lessons.com">EV3Lessons</a> and <a href="http://www.primelessons.org">PrimeLessons</a> for additional tips and lessons.
+FIRST provides you with a Team Meeting Guide but there are also plenty of sources online such as <a href="http://www.flltutorials.com">FLLTutorials</a>, <a href="http://www.ev3lessons.com">EV3Lessons</a> and <a href="http://www.primelessons.org">PrimeLessons</a> for additional tips and lessons.

 ### Step 7:  Get Ready for Competition